Frequently Asked Questions

 - It’s important for as many patients as possible to participate due to the low number of patients in the entire population.

-- The IRB/EC monitors the ethical aspects, progress, and results of the clinical trial from start to finish.
+- The IRB/IEC monitors the ethical aspects, progress and results of the clinical trial from start to finish.

-- The regulatory agency (either the Food and Drug Administration, FDA in the U.S., or individual country health agencies in the EU) are also required to review and approve of how a clinical trial is designed before it begins.
+- The regulatory agency (either the Food and Drug Administration [FDA] in the U.S., or individual country health agencies in the EU and other territories) are also required to review and approve how a clinical trial is designed before it begins.

 6. What is informed consent?